cpflat/dot2net-evaluation/tutorial/readme.md

 There should be no failures, but try troubleshooting it if fails.

+## Hints for troubleshooting (updated on May 2)

+### Checking configuration

+As well as the failures in the described configuration, it is likely to appear that FRRouting did not successfully load the given configuration files.
+FRRouting does not output error messages on loading failures when importing configuration files.

+The easiest way to check this issue is to confirm the active configuration in each container.
+Attach the container shell with the command explaned above, and then you can go into the FRRouting configuration interface with the following command.

+    vtysh

+Next, you can check the active configuration with the following command.

+    show running-config

+Confirm the output includes the added configuration lines.

 ## What the authors requests you to do in the evaluation?

 We will ask you to generate appropriate configuration files for four network topologies with specified platform (Containerlab or dot2net).